 Due to her hours, I took the mantle as the primary teacher within our homeschool.
 In the beginning, I operated more as a substitute teacher, by simply facilitating and implementing the lesson plans my wife had put together.
 As the year progressed, I eventually started making my own lesson plans while still holding true to most of my wife’s teaching philosophy and software program tools.

 We all lean on what we know and since I have a professional sales background and personally experienced the importance of succinctly putting my thoughts and words together, I shifted more learning attention towards writing and presentation skills.

 The primary area where I made my twist was in the arena.
 As I assigned literature for them to read and do written narration from, I added having them present their narrations in front of us all.
 From each chapter they read, I gave them specific things that I wanted them to answer as a part of their narrations to help them better engage with the materials they were reading.
 Once they bought into what I was requesting from them, I saw and heard their writing become more insightful. written narration

-By focusing on improving their critical thinking as they engaged with the literature, it also gave them the opportunity to build their confidence when presenting their narrations.
+By focusing on improving their as they engaged with the literature, it also gave them the opportunity to build their confidence when presenting their narrations.
 What better way to gain confidence in speaking but through speaking in front of others?.
 I saw my son and my daughter Journee improve their presentation skills each day.
-My daughter Shaia is a natural speaker, but each week I saw her too get better and really nail down controlling her body language … she’s ready for Ted Talks.
+My daughter Shaia is a natural speaker, but each week I saw her too get better and really nail down controlling her body language … She’s ready for Ted Talks. critical thinking

 On the real though… I was so relieved when my wife was able to come back home and took the mantle again.